Istiak-Alam/Datacamp-Projects/Python Projects/Hypothesis Testing in Healthcare: Drug Safety/README.md

 ## Acknowledgements

 - Dataset adapted from Vanderbilt University Department of Biostatistics ([Hbiostat](https://hbiostat.org/data/))
-- Analysis and reporting by [Your Name]
+- Analysis and reporting by [ISTIAK ALAM]

 ---